Hugh Whistler: Life and career

 Hugh was the first son of Major Fuller Whistler of the Highland Light Infantry and Gwenllian Annie (née Robinson) and was born at Mablethorpe in 1889.
+He was the first cousin of Major-General Michael Whistler and the nephew of Charles Whistler.
 Whistler was educated at Aldenham School.
-His younger brother Ralfe Allen Fuller Whistler (24 July 1895 - 28 April 1917) followed after his father and joined the Highland Light Infantry while Hugh went to serve with the Indian police mainly in the Punjab.
+His younger brother Ralfe Allen Fuller Whistler (24 July 1895 – 28 April 1917) followed after his father and joined the Highland Light Infantry while Hugh went to serve with the Indian police mainly in the Punjab.

 He served in India from December 1909 to April 1926.
 He was initially posted at Phillaur but was later to serve across Punjab including districts such as Jhang that were considered unpopular.
-He was posted in other regions including Kangra, Lahul and Spiti.
+He was posted in other regions including the Himalayan foothills of Kangra, and the high Himalayas of Lahul and Spiti.
 He began to correspond with Claud Buchanan Ticehurst and, when on leave in England in 1910, he visited Grove House at Lowestoft and was introduced to scientific ornithology.
 Wherever he was posted, he took an interest in the local birdlife, keeping careful notes and making collections.
 In 1924 he returned to England and made a trip to Spain with Ticehurst.

 On 2 October 1925 Whistler married Margaret Joan Ashton (1893–1981) daughter of Thomas Gair Ashton, 1st Baron Ashton of Hyde and Eva Margaret James who were from near his own home in Battle.
-He died on 7 July 1943 leaving behind a daughter Benedicta (now deceased) and son Ralfe.
+He died on 7 July 1943 leaving behind a daughter Benedicta and son Ralfe (both now deceased).